HACKSSENTIAL RULES ~ CHAPTER IV

 Every character is defined by a collection of core traits:

-• Age: Affects Known Stats (KS) through modifiers (see Creation).
+Age: Affects Character’s Stats (CS) through modifiers (see IV.2).

-• Derived stats: Calculated from other attributes and include movement (MOV), load, and various status conditions (see Mechanics).
+Derived stats: Calculated from other attributes and include movement (MOV), load, and other status conditions (see V).

 IV.2 Creation